How to get a mortgage is you’re self-employed

 Many self-employed workers earn a good living, but without a regular paycheck to depend on, these workers might have a harder time proving their income than those who receive a W-2.
 This makes it more difficult to obtain a mortgage but buying a home with a mortgage is possible when you’re self-employed.
-This is where The Wright Team comes in.
+This is where our team comes in!

 Why Getting a Mortgage From Big Institutions Can be Difficult When You’re Self-Employed

 Obtaining a mortgage can be more challenging for self-employed workers because traditional lenders consider the stability and viability of your business along with your income based on your tax returns.
 According to Fannie Mae, a U.S. government-sponsored enterprise that is a leading source of financing for mortgage lenders, lenders will consider the demand for your business, its location and financial strength, and whether it’s capable of continuing to provide you with enough income to support a mortgage.

 At the same time, just determining your income may pose more of an obstacle for self-employed workers.
 These workers often have multiple sources of income that may fluctuate, so documenting income requires more paperwork.
 Compare that with a traditional borrower who receives a regular paycheck and who has a W-2 tax form, on which an employer reports the employee’s annual wages.